russell-hustle/lyrical/DEV-README.md

 - [ ] Use localstorage to save VueX state @Mark

 If we are crazy we can even do searching songs through our app and use more of the Spotify API

+It would be cool to not have to configure the spotify redirect whitelist, but I don't think we have an option there.